giacomovitangeli/GiacomoVitangeli/README.md

 - Experienced with using tools such as Wireshark, BurpSuite, Linux, Windows, Docker, VirtualBox, and VMware
 - Proficient in using Git and GitHub for version control

-## Education
+## Academic Background
-- M.Sc. in Cybersecurity, University of Pisa (2021 - present)
+- M.Sc. in Cybersecurity, [University of Pisa](https://www.unipi.it/index.php/english) (2021 - present)
-- B.Sc. in Computer Engineering, University of Florence (2017 - 2021)
+- B.Sc. in Computer Engineering, [University of Florence](https://www.unifi.it/changelang-eng.html) (2017 - 2021)

-## Coursework
-- Applied Cryptography
-- Artificial Intelligence for Security
-- Data and System Security
-- Information Technology Law
-- Network Security
-- Secure Software Engineering
-- System and Network Hacking

 ## GitHub Stats
 <p align="center">